Tony Schumacher (drag racer): Racing career

-Schumacher is the son of former funny car driver Don Schumacher and drives for his father's multi-team organization.
+Schumacher is the son of former Funny car Driver Don Schumacher and was a drier for his father's multi-team organization.
 He has been sponsored for several years by the U.S. Army and his intense personality and buzzcut hairstyle has earned him the nickname "Sarge".
 "The Sarge" nickname originally applied to the dragster, but soon came to be affiliated with the driver himself.

-At the end of the 2008 season, he parted ways with longtime crew chief Alan Johnson, who went on to form his own team, Al-Anabi Racing.
+At the end of the 2008 season, he parted ways with longtime crew chief Alan Johnson, who went on to form his team, Al-Anabi Racing.
 Al-Anabi Racing consisted of Top Fuel driver Del Worsham and the driver Schumacher considers his biggest rival, Larry Dixon.
 Many fans and media members felt Schumacher would not have the success he had in previous years as Johnson was the Army Top Fuel team's tuner during his run of five consecutive titles.
 Schumacher met Dixon and Johnson in the semi-final round early in 2009 at The Strip in Las Vegas, beating his former crew chief's new driver.
 Schumacher went on to win the event and won the following race in Houston.

 The very first race for which Schumacher qualified was in 1996, at the MAC Tools U.S. Nationals, qualifying 16th.
 However, during that event, tragedy struck during qualifying when then Top Fuel points leader Blaine Johnson was killed in an accident.
 Schumacher would have raced Blaine the following day.
 In an emotion-filled moment for all in attendance, Schumacher honored the fallen driver by idling down the track rather than making a full pass.
 He made it all the way to the finals, before losing to his former DSR teammate, Cory McClenethan.

 In 2008, along with the 15-time Funny Car Champion John Force, and retired four-time Funny Car champion and two-time Top Fuel world champion Kenny Bernstein, in concert with NHRA's track safety programs, Schumacher helped to develop a sensor that detects any engine backfire in a nitromethane engine, and takes corrective steps to protect the driver, shutting down the fuel pump, and deploying the parachutes.
 This experiment was a direct result of the death of the Funny Car driver Scott Kalitta, and according to several drivers should dramatically cut down on the number of accidents caused by engine explosions.